 Just how many people in today's economy are relying on contingent work?
 We have reason to believe that the figure is still relatively small, but it's growing quickly.It is estimated that about 2.9 million people have contingent jobs today, which is about 2.4 percent of the total working population.

-We can see this trend happening in a lot of industries, from companies like Uber, the popular ride sharing service now has a pool of over 160,000 drivers who work on a temporary basis, with only 2,000 full-time staffers.
+We can see this trend happening in a lot of industries, from companies like Uber, the popular ride sharing service now has a pool of over 160,000 drivers who work on a temporary basis, with only 2,000 full-time staffers, to large scale industrial manufacturers who look to skilled contract workforces to fill in seasonal and other labor gaps and manage labor risk.

-We also see this at MADI.
-We are talking with more and more highly skilled individuals who prefer contract work.
-They enjoy the freedom to choose when they work and appreciate opportunities to travel to new locations and at work at a variety of businesses as a way to further their expertise and experience.
+There are highly skilled workers in virtually every industry all over the country who actually prefer contract work and choose it as a matter of course.
+They enjoy the freedom to work when they work and appreciate opportunities to travel to new locations and at work at a variety of businesses as a way to further their expertise and experience.

-As this business model becomes more prevalent, the contingent workforce will continue to grow.
+As this model becomes more prevalent, the a high quality contingent workforce will continue to grow.

 In recent years, as companies have looked for new, creative strategies for filling their staffing needs, they've become increasingly reliant on temporary employees, according to the Milwaukee Business Journal.